Food Animal Concerns Trust: History

 FACT was involved with some of the first calls for cage-free eggs in the U.S. food supply.
 In 1984, FACT launched the NEST EGGS Project.
 The project was designed to demonstrate that farmers would make money selling eggs from uncaged hens.
 The Nest Eggs Project produced eggs from approximately 675,000 hens without cages on its farms.
 In 1986, FACT then launched the Rambling Rose Brand Veal Project.
 FACT developed a husbandry system for raising veal calves on pasture instead of in crates.
-Currently, FACT operates a Humane Farming program and a Food Safety program, while providing information to consumers.
+Currently, FACT operates a Humane Farming program and a Safe and Healthy Food program, while providing information to consumers.

 Humane Farming Program

 FACT's Humane Farming program provides farmers with grants, conference scholarships, mentorship opportunities, and webinars.

 Typical past grant projects have focused on fencing, watering systems, or animal shelters in some way.
 Farmers have also completed a variety of unique projects involving constructing cattle scratching stations, planting trees to improve access to shade, and purchasing equipment for fly control.
-FACT has cumulatively awarded 119 grants to farmers in 31 states, and estimates that they have impacted more than 83,000 animals.
+As of 2021, FACT has cumulatively awarded 257 grants to farmers in 44 states, and estimates that they have impacted more than 136,000 animals.

-Food Safety Program
+Safe and Healthy Food Program

 FACT works with the FDA and corporations to reduce the overuse of antibiotics on farms, and to combat the use of veterinary drugs that cause disease in humans.
 Issues include: encouraging popular restaurants to source their food from farms that use antibiotics responsibly, ensuring that the cancer-causing swine drug carbadox is withdrawn from the food supply, and encouraging the FDA to collect data from farms related to antibiotic use in order to inform analysis of antibiotic resistance in humans.